 The beautiful Stow Acres Country Club site is distinguished by two award winning championship 18-hole golf courses, the North and South, anchored by a renovated antique Victorian Clubhouse.
 The two courses, designed by noted achitect Geoffrey Cornish, were designated Best Golf Course by Boston Magazine.
 The South opened in 1921 as a 9-hole course.

 Over the years, Stow Acres changed ownership several times.
 In 1954, the Pages, three brothers from Waltham, bought the property and expanded the course from 9 holes to its present 36-hole layout.
-The course was again sold in 1986 to Walter Lankau, Jr. and Roger Kane, Jr. An extensive renovation of the clubhouse took place at that time.
+The course was again sold in 1986 to Walter Lankau, Jr. and Roger Kane, Jr. An extensive renovation of the clubhouse took place at that time (and again multiple times since).
 The restoration returned the building to spendid condition, making it one of the most popular and unique sites in the area for special functions.

 Continued improvements to the golf courses, and the addition of such amenities as motorized golf cars, a full service Golf Shop, Golf School, and an expanded grille area, have made Stow Acres a popular modern destination for golfers and social guests alike.
 In 2002, Walter Lankau became the sole owner of Stow Acres.